Kenwood’s legendary KD-500/KD-550 direct-drive turntables are classics from an era when things were built to last.

 I should also mention the Kenwood KD-600/650 direct-drive turntables.
 These are even better ARCB decks from Kenwood.
 I own one of these and it is a superb deck.
 Mine came with a gorgeous SME Series 3 tonearm.

 The KD-500 and KD-550 are a delight to use.
 Being fully manual decks, you get to raise and lower the arm yourself, cueing the lead-in groove and returning the arm to rest at the end of a record.
 This is proper turntabling and, because it’s manual, nothing interferes with the tonearm and its ability to extract information from the groove.

 Simple push-buttons select the speed and there’s a handy strobe to help you get that spot on.
 This is not a quartz-locked deck, rather the speed is referenced to the mains frequency of 50 or 60Hz, depending on where you live.
 Because of the massive chassis and compliant feet, the deck is pretty well isolated from external noise and vibration.
 Even so, you should always mount a deck on a dedicated shelf, preferably wall-mounted.

-This is a very nice sounding turntable.
+This is a very nice-sounding turntable.
 It gets out of the way and plays records, exactly what you want and exactly what cheap modern decks find it really hard to do.
 With a good arm or the Kenwood arm in the KD-550, the bass is deep and controlled.
 Midrange and treble are smooth and non-fatiguing.
-Sound-staging is excellent.
+The sound staging is excellent.
 Being direct-drive machines, pitch stability is of course also excellent.
 Just find a good cartridge to match and you’re all set.